thomastanck/cs2103-website/admin/project-w11-v13.md

 * Do a quick demo of the main features ==using the jar file==.
 Objective: demonstrate that the jar file works.

+### v1.3 Code quality

+You will get feedback on your code quality in v1.3.
+Ensure that you fix the issues pointed out for your final submission.

 ### v1.3 Testing (_aka_ Practical Exam Dry Run)